GOVERNMENT CODE

 (2) adopt and use an official seal;

-(8) provide matching funding to external funding provided by relevant federal agencies, private industry, or private research organizations; and
+(9) provide matching funding to external funding provided by relevant federal agencies, private industry, or private research organizations;

-(9) engage in the planning and implementation of aerospace-related educational opportunities within this state in coordination with the Texas Aerospace Research and Space Economy Consortium established under Subchapter G.
+(10) engage in the planning and implementation of space exploration and spaceflight-related educational opportunities within this state in coordination with the consortium; and

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.